GeorgeWilkins/Active-Belt-Tensioner/README.md

   body being pushed against either side of the vehicle

 ### Further Customisation
-You can modify the behaviour of this device in two ways:
+You can modify the behaviour of this device in a few ways:
-- **SimHub Settings:** The _Custom Serial Device_ UI in SimHub offers a number of sliders that allow you to easily adjust the strength of pre-defined effects without needing to touch the code
+- **Device Settings (SimHub):** The _Custom Serial Device_ UI in SimHub offers a number of sliders that allow you to easily adjust the strength of pre-defined effects without needing to touch the code
-- **SimHub JavaScript Code:** All of the telemetry-based effects are written in JavaScript and can be edited within SimHub, allowing relatively easy customisation of the effects to any degree you desire; simply by sending torque values (`-1.0`-`1.0`) to the controller for the left and right belts (in addition to an idle spring torque).
-The low-level motor control code is written in C++ and located on the microcontroller.
+- **JavaScript Code (SimHub):** All of the telemetry-based effects are written in JavaScript and can be edited within SimHub, allowing relatively easy customisation of the effects to any degree you desire; simply by sending torque values (`-1.0`-`1.0`) to the controller for the left and right belts (in addition to an idle spring torque)
+- **Arduino C++ Code:** The low-level motor control code is written in C++ and located on the microcontroller.
 It should not need to be amended in most cases

 ## Reccomendation